Thomas Fel

 Thomas Fel*, Rémi Cadène*, Mathieu Chalvidal, Matthieu Cord, David Vigouroux, Thomas Serre.

-NeurIPSProceedings of the Conference on Neural Information Processing Systems, 2021
+Proceedings of the Conference on Neural Information Processing Systems, NeurIPS 2021

 We describe a novel and efficient black-box attribution method which is grounded in Sensitivity Analysis and uses Sobol indices.
 Beyond modeling the individual contributions of image regions, Sobol indices provide an efficient way to capture higher-order interactions between image regions and their contributions to a neural network's prediction through the lens of variance.